frederic-perez/AmE-dictionary/data/idioms.md

 __between dog and wolf__ Between dusk and daylight. _What were you guys doing out between dog and wolf?
 You better not have been getting into trouble last night!_
 __beyond compare__ Unequalled or peerless. _I’m not surprised that Molly won that scholarship—her intelligence is beyond compare._
 __big boned__ _euphemism_ Fat or obese.
 Usually used as an excuse for one’s size. _I know that people think I have an eating problem, but really I’m just big boned!_
-__big break__ A fortuitous moment, opportunity, or turn of events of great consequence, especially as relates to one’s career. _I had a big break when a movie director saw me in an improv group and offered me an audition for his new film._
+__big break__ :two: A fortuitous moment, opportunity, or turn of events of great consequence, especially as relates to one’s career. _He had been writing for years, but his big break came when his third novel became a huge international bestseller._ _I had a big break when a movie director saw me in an improv group and offered me an audition for his new film._
 __big cheese__ An influential person.
 __big deal__
 __big fish__